EtherealEngine/ir-engine-launcher/CONTRIBUTING.md

 If you are part of the XREngine development team, please create branches on ths repository, otherwise create a fork and branches to PR.

 Ensure any extraneous local project files, installs or build dependencies are removed before making a PR.
-You may make a seperate PR for adding to the .gitignore.
+You may make a separate PR for adding to the .gitignore.

 Before merging in any Pull Request, ensure that all checks pass, particularly the workflow/compile-codebase check.
 This ensures that the codebase will continue to build and deploy successfully.